 Besides the types of businesses which have changed, in Wedgwood over the years we have seen changes in the commercial buildings with some tear-downs and replacements.

 Some commercial buildings in Wedgwood only lasted a few years before being replaced.
 The Dairy Queen, for example, was in a freestanding building on the Safeway parking lot for only about four or five years in the 1960s, then was torn down.
-A new building was built for Dairy Queen at 7320 35th Ave NE.
-When Dairy Queen moved out, the building at 7320 35th Ave NE became a succession of pizza restaurants, with a pizza restaurant still there today.

 The original Safeway grocery store in Wedgwood, built in 1951 at the corner of NE 75th Street, was torn down in 1965 and replaced with a larger store positioned differently on the lot.
 The new Safeway building was placed at the back of the property so that there was a vast parking lot in front.